alexweininger/notes/computerscience/c_graphs.md

 Prim's algorithm starts off with any vertex as the first vertex, and grows one vertex at a time.

+Starting at each vertex, add the edge with the lowest weight.
+And move on to the connecting vertex.
+Repeat until you have |V| - 1 edges.

 ### Kruskal's algorithm

 Steps for finding the minimum spanning tree using Kruskal's algorithm: